Professor Tangent

 Ignorance isn't bliss when something goes wrong.
 You may find yourself in a precarious situation where nothing you try helps, or at the mercy of someone who merely claims to know, which can get quite expensive.
 Without some knowledge, it's difficult to choose an advisor, or even know which advice to trust.
 Nobody can be an expert in everything, but it helps to at least know something about professional certifications and licenses, and qualified, impartial third parties who can recommend an appropriate expert.

-None of this eliminates the possibility of truly random occurrences, but how can we tell?
-There's always the chance that with just a little more information, a seemingly random event might become predictable.
+None of this eliminates the possibility of truly random occurrences, but there’s always the chance that with just a little more information, a seemingly random event might become predictable.

 An apology should be as much about future as about the past.
 Apologies should show remorse for a past action, but must also offer some assurance that it won't happen again.
 Does the apology indicate concern about some act now recognized to be wrong or inappropriate, or does it merely express sorrow about being caught and a desire to avoid criticism or punishment in the future?